celestiaorg/docs/docs/developers/rollup-overview.md

 # Deploy a rollup

-This section covers the different options for deploying rollups on Celestia.
+This section provides various guides and tutorials that cover different options for deploying rollups on Celestia.

 ## What is a rollup?